Church of St Mary the Virgin Steeple Ashton.

 We have a children’s corner where there are books and activities for younger ones for use both during services and whenever the church is open.

-Church festivals may vary the time or format of services held so please see the calendar for the current service schedules.
+Church festivals may vary the time or format of services held so please consult the current service schedules.

 The Church of St Mary the Virgin Steeple Ashton